barajus/cl-piat/README.md

 This section explains how the demo has been built.
 The "running demo" section shows some examples that can be done during a live demo.

 ### Tenant setup
 The environment is built with three tenants that are routed in the EVPN L3 overlay.
 Each leaf is provisioned with three VRFs/L3VNIs.
 Each VRFs has two IPv4 and IPv6 SVIs that could be different services on a host.
 These SVIs are tagged in 6 vlans to each server.
 The servers are setup with a new kernel, VRF support and VRF tools.
 This is done for two reasons, 1.
-Show the development of Linux tools by Cumulus and how it is applicable beyond just switches, 2. makeing sure that each "service" has it's own routing table and can be configured with a default route (statically for IPv4, through RAs with IPv6).
+Show the development of Linux tools by Cumulus and how it is applicable beyond just switches, 2. making sure that each "service" has it's own routing table and can be configured with a default route (statically for IPv4, through RAs with IPv6).

 ![Tenants](diagrams/cl-piat-tenants.png)